ctm/mb2-doc/src/tables/top_line.md

 Clicking on the "quotation box" icon allows you to adjust what messages show up in your chat-box (or chat-window if you Pop-out your chat).

+### Number of Observers

+Clicking on the star icon allows you to see how many people are watching your table and how many non-players are watching you in specific.
+People who are logged in can watch your table by clicking on the table number in the lobby.
+When you're playing, [your URL is shareable](./shareable-urls.md).
+If you share your URL and someone follows that link, that person is watching _you_ play, meaning if you get sent to another table, they will automatically be switched to watching that table, too.

+After you click on the star, you get something that looks like `T: 0,
+P: 0` where the number after the `T:` is the number of people watching your table and the number after the `P:` is the number of people watching you, the player.

+Observers are only counted while they have a table window open.
+So if you share your URL with ten people and three of them start watching at the same time, you'll get `P: 3`, which will increase if anyone else follows that link before any of the original three close their window.

+Although it hasn't been properly load-tested yet, mb2 is designed to support tens of thousands and eventually hundreds of players and/or observers efficiently.
+During pre-alpha testing it is unlikely that we'll overload the server, although it could happen if someone with a huge social network shares a URL.
+If that happens, I'll make load-testing and bandwidth limiting an exceedingly high priority.
+Otherwise, I'll try to get it done before it's needed.

 ### _Optional_ Scroll to the Bottom

 When there are too many lines to display in the chat-box or